-It gets repeated over and over again that night vision is expensive.
-Many will tout that anything below Gen 3 is a waste of money, however, Gen 3 is considered the standard for law enforcement and military use.
+It gets repeated over again that night vision is expensive.
+Many will say that anything below Generation 3 is a waste of money, however, Gen 3 is considered the standard for law enforcement and military use.
 The prices for these optics are upwards of $4000.

 Night Vision Generations

 Upper level Gen 3 and Gen 4 generally means the IIT (Image Intensifier Tube) has either a thin ion barrier film or an un-filmed design which tends to be featured on auto-gated, pinnacle, and manual gain models.

 Digital binoculars are active systems as they don't require ambient light to work.
-These are cheaper, dual-use (both day and night) binoculars that usually have a photo and video recording functions.
+They are more affordable and dual-use (both day and night) binoculars that usually have photo and video recording functions.
 The latest models can live stream via connection to smart devices.

-You won't see high-powered 10x NVB in the market.
-The brightness, clarity, and quality needed to see with such high power just isn't there.
-Most NVB will be in the range of 2-5x magnification.
+You won't see high-powered 10x night vision binoculars in the market.
+The brightness, clarity, and quality needed to see with magnification just isn't there.
+Most will be in the range of 2-5x magnification.

 Field of View